-- (d) Dividends and distributions to shareholders: It is the policy of the fund to declare dividends daily from net investment income.
+- U.S. Treasury Securities Risk: A security backed by the U.S. Treasury or the full faith and credit of the United States is guaranteed only as to the timely payment of interest and principal when held to maturity, but the market prices for such securities are not guaranteed and will fluctuate. - (d) Dividends and distributions to shareholders: It is the policy of the fund to declare dividends daily from net investment income.
 Such dividends are paid monthly.
 Dividends from net realized capital gains, if any, are normally declared and paid annually, but the fund may make distributions on a more frequent basis to comply with the distribution requirements of the Internal Revenue Code of 1986, as amended (the "Code").
-To the extent that net realized capital gains can be offset by capital loss carryovers, it is the policy of the fund not to distribute such gains. - (e) Federal income taxes: It is the policy of the fund to continue to qualify as a regulated investment company, which can distribute tax-exempt dividends, by complying with the applicable provisions of the Code, and to make distributions of income and net realized capital gain sufficient to relieve it from substantially all federal income and excise taxes.
+To the extent that net realized capital gains can be offset by capital loss carryovers, it is the policy of the fund not to distribute such gains. - (e) Federal income taxes: It is the policy of the fund to continue to qualify as a regulated investment company, if such qualification is in the best interests of its shareholders, by complying with the applicable provisions of the Code, and to make distributions of taxable income and net realized capital gain sufficient to relieve it from substantially all federal income and excise taxes.